How to Build a Gabion Retaining Wall

 Step 2) Dig

-- Gabion walls that are lower then 2m can however be placed directly on the ground or at a lesser depth.
+- Gabion walls under 2m can be placed on the ground or at a lesser depth.

-- For retaining walls of this height, digging down 20cm-50cm, or until reaching a solid substrate like clay rather than the topsoil should suffice.
+- For walls up to 2m, digging down 20-50cm until reaching a solid substrate is enough.

 Step 3) 6 Degree Slope